jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 <br />

-## Google Cloud NAT Gateway
+## Google Cloud NAT

 ### Introduction
-The configuration of the Google Cloud NAT Gateway relies solely on the corresponding Google API of its cloud routers.
+The configuration of the Google Cloud NAT relies solely on the corresponding Google API of its cloud routers.
 The Google API provides detailed information regarding the configuration of the NAT Gateway, including its endpointTypes, natIps, etc.

 ### Content
 Below are the Google APIs used to generate this configuration.